7 Tips for Customizing Your Car Without Future Regrets

 5. Don’t Be Cheap

-Finding bargains is good, but buying low-quality mods will lead to big disappointments.
+Finding bargains is good.
+There are many low-cost interior upgrades and affordable exterior customizations, but buying low-quality performance mods will lead to big disappointments.
 If you’ve exceeded the amount you want to spend, remove or replace something from the list.

-There is no point in enhancing your interior with new upholstery using faux leather or buying a $100 steering wheel on eBay.
+There is no point in trying to enhance your interior with $25 seat covers or buying a $75 steering wheel on eBay.
 Another example is cheap LED lights or headlight replacements that aren’t energy efficient.

 6. Don’t Try to DIY Every Upgrade